Move most common ballast blocks with less swinging and no spinning.

 Tricks and Techniques

-Speed comes from planning out your operation, starting with where to park the truck in relation to the work area.
-Since blocks are loaded from both sides, having the work area directly behind the truck creates equal transfer distances and less travel.
+Speed comes from planning out your installation operation to save time in every task.
+With the OX Hook, the driver's decision of where to park the truck carrying your blocks will affect installation speed.
+Since blocks are loaded from both sides, try to park so the work area lies directly behind the truck.
+This creates equal transfer distances and results in less travel.